mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

        * Certificates are created in `/etc/letsencrypt` on your machine.
        * Certificates created are valid for 3 months only.
        * Wildcard SSL certificate [renewal](https://github.com/mosip/k8s-infra/blob/main/docs/wildcard-ssl-certs-letsencrypt.md#ssl-certificate-renewal).
 This will increase the validity of the certificate for next 3 months.
-    * Openssl : Generate wildcard ssl certificate using openssl in case you dont have public DNS using below steps.
+    * Openssl : Generate wildcard ssl certificate using openssl in case you don't have public DNS using below steps.
 (Ensure to use this only in development env, not suggested for Production env).
        * Install docker on nginx node.
        ```
        sudo apt-get update --fix-missing